raycast/extensions/extensions/pia/README.md

-# PIA
+# Private Internet Access

-Private Internet Access
+Connect and disconnect from Private Internet Access VPN from Raycast